-All Applicants shall be required to attend a pre-application conference (Conference) with CHFA staff.
-Conferences can be scheduled anytime up to 14 days before the application due date for a funding round, if applicable.
-Applicants are encouraged to schedule their pre-application meeting as soon as possible in order to incorporate any feedback into their application.
+- 1. All applicants shall indicate their intent to submit an application in the coming 9% LIHTC application round by submitting a Preliminary Application by the date announced.
+The Preliminary Application will be the basis for discussion at the Pre-Application Conference described below. - 2.
+All Applicants shall be required to attend a Pre-Application Conference (Conference) with CHFA staff.
+Conferences can be scheduled anytime up to 45 days before the application due date for a funding round, if applicable.
+Applicants are encouraged to schedule their Conference as soon as possible in order to incorporate any feedback into their application.
 DOH staff will be included in the Conference if applicable.

-Topics to be discussed at the Conference may include:

-- The proposed development team

-- How the proposed plan aligns with the QAP

-- How the proposed plan aligns with CHFA Procedures and Guidelines

-- Sources of funding

-- Status of zoning

-- Status of environmental testing and any environmental issues
+- 3. In addition to the Preliminary Application that will guide the Conference discussion, topics to be discussed at the Conference may include: - a.
+Any identity of interest between development team members - b.
+The completeness of plans and specifications - c.
+Energy conservation measures and green building options, renewables (solar), owner-paid utilities, and high-speed broadband access for residents of the proposed development - d.
+Environmental concerns related to the site and/or existing building(s), if any - e.
+Planning and Zoning approval(s) and any noted conditions - f.
+Applicability of Federal Davis Bacon or State prevailing wage rates - g.
+The procurement process for all development team members - 4.
 CHFA intends to conduct the Conferences as confidential conversations.
 Designated CHFA staff will discuss the proposal with the intention of providing information and guidance.
 If available, applicants can submit or bring to the Conference a draft pro-forma including proposed budget, rent mix and operating expenses, and any technical services items that are available.
 In addition, Applicants for hybrid developments should be prepared to discuss the contemplated hybrid development in detail including timing for each portion of the hybrid development (9% and 4%).
-Applicants are encouraged to submit material in advance for the most productive discussion.
+Applicants must submit the Preliminary Application by the announced due date and are encouraged to submit additional material in advance for the most productive discussion. - 5.
 Proposals will not be fully underwritten or scored for the Conference.
 Any feedback provided by CHFA staff is contingent upon actual submissions and may be subject to change based on published revisions to Procedures, Guidelines and/or the QAP.
+The Preliminary Application is not intended to be an application for funding and any CHFA Conference discussion or response (whether written or verbal) or non-response, will not evidence a CHFA commitment for funding or approval of any kind and is non-binding on all future application reviews by CHFA.